mattjgarland/keeljs/README.md

 First how is this done, then why.

-HOW: Any time any property is updated, every single rule of state is applied.
+HOW.
+Any time any property is updated, every single rule of state is applied.
 The process starts with an update like this:

     S.update("authenticated", false);